mathieu-aubin/video-dl/README.md

 # rai-bashdl
 Rai.tv bash download script created by Daniil Gentili.
-This script can be used on any Linux/Unix system (including Android or iOS) and even on Windows!
+This script can be used on any Linux/Unix system (including Android, Mac OS X or iOS) and even on Windows!

 # Usage:
 rai.sh [ -af [ urls.txt ] ] URL URL2 URL3 ...